Ahmad-S792/Systems_Version_Repo/README.md

 # Systems_Version_Details

-It is tracker maintained for quick future reference to obtain script or information, using which we can find version details for each specific technology listed below:
+It is tracker maintained for quick future reference to obtain reference path or script or information, using which we can find version details for each specific technology.

+---

 Following systems are tracked here: